Lawliet-3/mini_bookmark/readme.md

 - `telegram_bot.py`: Contains the Telegram bot implementation
 - `templates/`: Contains HTML templates for the web interface
 - `static/`: Contains static files (CSS, JavaScript) for the web interface

+## Recent Updates

+- Added ability to download fetched content as a text file through Telegram
+- Fixed character encoding issues when downloading content
+- Improved error handling and user feedback in both web and Telegram interfaces

 ## Contributing